 1944: Dino Danelli, drummer of the Rascals, was born in Jersey City, New Jersey.

-1948: John Hall of Orleans and now a United States Congressman from New York, was born in Baltimore, Maryland.
+1948: John Hall of Orleans and a United States Congressman from New York from 2007-2011, was born in Baltimore, Maryland.

 1950: Blair Thornton, one of the hard-driving guitarists of Bachman-Turner Overdrive, was born in Vancouver, British Columbia, Canada.

 1952: Janis Siegel of Manhattan Transfer ("Boy From New York City") was born in Brooklyn, New York.

 1954: Marisa DeFranco, keyboardist of the DeFranco Family